alire-project/alire/doc/catalog-format-spec.md

    source directory. `<kind>` can be either:

-   - `post-fetch`: the command is to be run right after getting the package sources
+   - `post-fetch`: the command is to be run right after getting the package sources.
+This action is run for all releases in a workspace.

-   - `pre-build`: the command is to be run right before GPRbuild is run
+   - `pre-build`: the command is to be run right before GPRbuild is run.
+This kind of action is run only for the root crate in a workspace.

-   - `post-build`: the command is to be run right after GPRbuild has been run
+   - `post-build`: the command is to be run right after GPRbuild has been run.
+This kind of action is run only for the root crate in a workspace.

    - `test`: the command is run on demand for crate testing within the Alire ecosystem (using `alr test`).
+This kind of action is fun only for the root crate being tested.

    Actions accept dynamic expressions.
 For example: